 By completing a meaningful elective, it gives you a direct pathway to further study and be recognised for prior learning.

 You will instantly boost your employability and graduate work-ready by completing units of competency that reflect real-world experience.

 Get a taste

 Get insight into what a potential future job would look like whilst still at school or make a start in a trade.
 Either way, you’ll see what it’s like to work in your desired field before you finish school.

-To enrol into one of our VETDSS programs you must be registered with a secondary school and enrolment into the program is negotiated through your school.
+To enrol into one of our VDSS programs you must be registered with a secondary school and enrolment into the program is negotiated through your school.

-If you are interested in enrolling into one of our VETDSS programs please speak to your school.
+If you are interested in enrolling into one of our VDSS programs please speak to your school.

 Program duration & outcome